 While this model works reasonably well in non-fluvial environments where turbulence production is mostly limited to bottom shear (e.g. Lorke & Peeters, 2006; Zappa et al., 2007), there is considerable uncertainty in how it applies to fluvial systems.
 In particular, there is uncertainty as to which models are most appropriate at different locations along the stream-to-river continuum given that river hydraulics change predictably along a river’s longitudinal profile (Wang et al., 2021).
 In small and steep headwaters, ‘bubble-mediated gas exchange’ in whitewater might lead to substantially elevated k where bedload is large and general channel roughness is extremely high (Maurice et al., 2017; Ulseth et al., 2019).
-At the other end of the stream-to-river continuum (the largest rivers draining the continents), relatively little attention has been paid to gas exchange.
-The handful of existing field studies of large-river k suggest that k begins to be influenced by wind shear once the water surface is less protected, though little else is well-established (Alin et al., 2011; Beaulieu et al., 2012; Wang et al., 2021).
-Other workers have noted that laboratory and field observations suggest small-roughness open channel flows (generally big rivers) do not exhibit homogeneous surface dissipation at their air-water interface (Moog & Jirka, 1999a; Talke et al., 2013).
+However, relatively little attention has been paid to gas exchange in the largest rivers draining the continents.
+The handful of existing field studies of large-river k suggest that k is influenced by wind shear once the water surface is less protected, though little else is well-established (Alin et al., 2011; Beaulieu et al., 2012; Wang et al., 2021).
+Other workers have noted that laboratory and field observations suggest open channel flows with small bed roughness (generally big rivers) do not exhibit homogeneous surface dissipation at their air-water interface (Moog & Jirka, 1999a; Talke et al., 2013).
 Moog & Jirka (1999a) proposed a conceptual ‘chainsaw model’, where large, depth-scale eddies transport small eddies to the interface, but the small eddies are responsible for the actual gas evasion that occurs at this interface.
-Finally, another approach proposed regardless of one’s location along the stream-to-river continuum is to model k via ‘form-drag shear’ (i.e. total stream power per unit mass water).
+Finally, another approach applicable across river size is to model k via ‘form-drag shear’ (i.e. total stream power per unit mass water).
 This normalized stream power captures the bulk frictional resistance via channel banks, meanders, bars, etc. that is unique to fluvial systems (Moog & Jirka, 1999b).
-Authors have since shown that this model can reasonably predict k in rivers (Raymond et al., 2012; Ulseth et al., 2019; Wang et al., 2021), however it requires estimates of the mean flow velocity and therefore can introduce additional uncertainties.
+Authors have since shown that this model can reasonably predict k in rivers (Raymond et al., 2012; Ulseth et al., 2019; Wang et al., 2021), however, it requires estimates of mean flow velocity and therefore can introduce additional uncertainties.

-Taken in aggregate, our theoretical understanding of fluvial gas exchange is likely limited by a dearth of field-measured fluvial k, particularly in large rivers where direct measurements are difficult.
+Taken in aggregate, our theoretical understanding of fluvial gas exchange is limited by a dearth of field-measured fluvial k, particularly in large rivers where direct measurements are difficult.
 Wang et al. (2021) attempted to address this by simulating k in 35 reasonably sized rivers (widths ranging from 0.23–349m) using a stream metabolism model (Appling et al., 2018) and in situ dissolved oxygen (DO) datasets to implicitly solve for k.
 They found that equation 2, coupled with ϵ modeled via the log-law-of-the-wall, is valid in their simulated rivers and that k~streamflow relationships break down in large rivers.
 However, their simulated rivers were limited by a lack of direct hydraulic measurements and had to rely on models to estimate river depth and velocity, introducing additional uncertainty.
 Further, they did not assess model fit in very steep systems (Ulseth et al., 2019) and stopped short of parsing out hydraulic explanations for their results.